semprag/semprag.github.io/basics.md

 * Avoid multiple source `.tex` files.
 * If you need additional functionality, prefer packages on CTAN.
   If you include a custom `.sty` file, explain what it does and why you need it.
+  Do not import packages that your document doesn't use.
 * Prefer a little bit of repetition over special purpose macros.
   I.e., it's preferable to have three or four instances of `$_{\mathcal{Z}}$` throughout your paper rather than a special `\newcommand{\subZ}{\ensuremath{_\mathcal{Z}}}` command and three or four instances of `\subZ`.
   If you have 20+ instances, the `\newcommand` approach becomes more palatable.